 Additionally, Nicole studies how groups of robots influence users’ decisions.
 Dr Salomons’ research has demonstrated that a group of robots can cause informational and normative conformity and that groups of robots can induce prosocial behaviour in people.

 Dr Roberto Bondesan

 Quantum computers can simulate quantum systems exponentially faster than classical computers and can speed up the solution to combinatorial optimization problems.
-In his team, Dr Bondesan studies novel quantum algorithms and the challenges of deploying quantum algorithms to hardware, such as quantum error correction.
+Dr Bondesan’s team studies novel quantum algorithms and the challenges of deploying quantum algorithms to hardware, such as quantum error correction.